mailchimp/MailChimp.tmbundle/readme.md

               gallery or base template as a starting point without setting the template ID
   * x Upload: Will upload your USER template that you are currently working on.
   * x Open In MailChimp: Goto the Edit page for this template on mailchimp site.
+  * x New from file: Will ask for a name, and save the current file as a new template with that name, and switch you to the new template.

 * Helpers (transformers, previews)
   * x generateText : generate a text version of HTML document you are currently in.
 Opens in a new window
   * x inlinecss : Will take the document you are working on, pass it through MailChimp's inlineCSSer, and replace the text.
 You can actually work in steps with this, writing just the styles you need, and then triggering. to build up the inline. (make video to make this clearer)